-Interestingly the Stockdale Paradox isn’t widely know unless you are a fan of Jim Collins, which is somewhat of a surprise as the principle is pretty straight forward and applies to all aspects of our lives.
+Interestingly the Stockdale Paradox isn’t widely known unless you are a fan of Jim Collins, which is somewhat of a surprise as the principle is pretty straightforward and applies to all aspects of our lives.

 The easiest example I can think of is the following:

 “You go into an important meeting to land that next big project.
 All goes well, you are feeling pumped when you come out, life is good, you know the deal is going to come through.
 But then, that reality check that the universe likes to play with you.
 You have a parking ticket for $200.
 At this moment your brain triggers your emotions as this is a negative, a pain and that’s where we will bask for the next hour.
 But the stockdale paradox says that we need to have context, let me explain.”
 (This is a very trivial example, but us humans currently crave triviality!)